mcsandeep/tyk-docs/tyk-docs/content/migration-to-tyk.md

 [Contact us](https://tyk.io/contact/) to discuss custom or enterprise deployments.

-## Installation Options for Self-Managed
+## Choose Installation Type for Tyk Self-Managed

 ### Use Kubernetes